cnafsd/aai-tutorials/storm-webdav/README.md

 docker-compose exec client bash
 ```

-Some proxy with different VOMS extensions are available in the container
+Some proxy with different VOMS extensions are available in the container (self-created, through `voms-proxy-fake`, meaning without the interaction with a VOMS server)

 ```bash
 $ ls -l /certs/x509up_*